 The Maintenance Division's Urban Forestry Unit is responsible for the pruning and removal of all trees under the jurisdiction of the Parks Department.
 In addition they supervise specialized treatments for disease such as Dutch Elm Disease and respond to such emergencies as snowstorms and hurricanes.
-The Department will typically prune over 1,000 trees, remove nearly 500 trees, and answer over 500 emergency tree calls annually.
+The Department will pruned over 2,106 trees, removed 681 trees, responded to 3155 maintenance requests, and answered 927 emergency tree calls in calendar year 2013.